Britain invites China to its global AI summit | Technology

 Prime Minister Rishi Sunak wants Britain to become a global leader in AI regulation and the summit on Nov.
 1-2 will bring together governments, tech companies and academics to discuss the risks posed by the powerful new technology.
 Britain said the event would touch on topics such as how AI could undermine biosecurity as well as how the technology could be used for public good, for example in safer transport.

-Cleverly, who became the most senior minister to visit China in five years last month, has argued for deeper engagement with Beijing, saying it would be a mistake to try to isolate the world's second-largest economy and China's help was needed in areas such as climate change and economic instability.
+Cleverly, who last month became the most senior minister to visit China in five years, has argued for deeper engagement with Beijing, saying it would be a mistake to try to isolate the world's second largest economy and Chinese help was needed in areas such as climate change and economic instability.
 "The UK's approach to China is to protect our institutions and infrastructure, align with partners and engage where it is in the UK's national interest," Cleverly said on Tuesday.

-London is trying to improve ties with Beijing but there has been growing anxiety about Chinese activity in Britain in recent weeks after it was revealed that a parliamentary researcher was arrested in March on suspicion of spying for the country.
-The Chinese embassy in London was not immediately able to say if China would attend the summit.
+London is trying to improve ties with Beijing but there has been growing anxiety about Chinese activity in Britain in recent weeks after it was revealed that a parliamentary researcher was arrested in March on suspicion of spying for China.
+The Chinese embassy in London was not immediately able to say if China would attend the AI summit.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)